peterkuma/ccbrowse/README.md

 Because ccloud does not come with any data in the distribution, you first have to import some.
 [Create a new account](https://reverb.echo.nasa.gov/reverb/users/new) on the NASA ECHO service.
-Open `echo.json`, and enter login details for the account you just created:
+Open `config.json`, and enter login details for the account you just created under "echo" in "providers":

+    "providers": {
-    {
+        "echo": {
             "login": "myrusername",
             "password": "mypassword",
         }
+    },

 In order to import data, do:

     ccloud get calipso "2008-04-30 22:00" "2008-04-30 22:30"